riscvarchive/riscv-code-size-reduction/existing_extensions/Huawei Custom Extension/riscv_uop_handling.rst

 The control logic needs to change to track the UOP number, and not to increment the PC until the final UOP has issued.

-It is possible to implement instructions which require more than two register read ports as a sequence of UOPs, providing any intermediate results can be written to standard registers (not special temporary registers) as this would prevent the UOP using a standard RISCV encoding.
+It is possible to implement instructions which require more than two register read ports as a sequence of UOPs, providing any intermediate results can be written to standard registers (not special temporary registers as this would prevent the UOP using a standard RISCV encoding).

 Handling interrupts, exceptions etc.
 ------------------------------------